Pasture to Palate: A Farmstead Cheesemaking Journey

 You’ll have the rare opportunity to visit The Cellars at Jasper Hill in the Northeast Kingdom of Vermont.
 Built into a rocky hillside, this revolutionary cave aging facility holds many types and styles of Vermont cheeses in separate aging vaults.
 A partner of Shelburne Farms, The Cellars at Jasper Hill house Shelburne Farms’ natural-rinded traditional clothbound cheddar.

-Throughout the weekend, farm-to-table meals will feature locally grown and produced food, guided Vermont artisanal cheese tastings, as well as guided wine, hard cider and craft beer pairings.
+Throughout the three days together, farm-to-table meals will feature locally grown and produced food, guided Vermont artisanal cheese tastings, as well as guided wine, hard cider and craft beer pairings.

 Tom Gardner, Cheese Operations Manager, Shelburne Farms

 Gil Tansman, Ph.D candidate, Nutrition and Food Science, University of Vermont

 Molly Browne, The Cellars at Jasper Hill

 “If you love luxurious food, appreciate a spectacular setting, and enjoy learning about and connecting with the process of food creation, this is the course for you.
 From the small workshop size and the attentive and thoughtful educators and staff, to the enthusiastic fellow participants and renown guest experts, it was a 5 star experience.”
 Chris Brodie, Plymouth, MA, 2013 Pasture to Palate participant